Posts

 ② Water injection: when the downhole pressure is insufficient, inject water into the well through the tubing.

-④ Acidification and fracturing: In the late stage of well drilling or to improve the production of oil and gas wells, it is necessary to input acidification and fracturing medium or curing material to the oil and gas layer, and the medium and the curing material are transported through the oil tubing.
+④ Acidification and fracturing: In the late stage of well drilling or to improve the production of oil and gas wells, it is necessary to input Acidification and fracturing medium or curing material to the oil and gas layer, and the medium and the curing material are transported through the oil tubing.

 3. Steel Grade of Oil Tubing